Dubai: How Imran Khan inspired this Kerala-born cricketer to dream of World Cup hundred

 “My goals are big and when your goals are big, the obstacles will also be bigger,” he said.

 “But I always believe it’s about the performance, not the age.
-If you go back, Imran Khan’s best-ever performance came at the age of 42 when won the 1992 World Cup (as Pakistan captain).
+If you look back, Imran Khan’s best-ever performance came at the age of 42 when he won the 1992 World Cup (as Pakistan captain).
 Sachin Tendulkar was 37 when he won the World Cup in 2011.

 “So you will see many such great cricketers who defied age to perform at a high level.
 Of course, I am always open to giving opportunities to youngsters, but when it comes to performance, age should not be a factor.”